Ayurveda for Immunity: Strengthen Your Natural Defences

 Understanding Ojas: Your Vital Essence

 Ojas is perhaps the most beautiful concept in Ayurvedic immunity.
-It is described as the finest product of digestion — the subtle essence created when all seven tissue layers (dhatus) are properly nourished.
+It's described as the finest product of digestion.
+The subtle essence created when all seven tissue layers (dhatus) are properly nourished.

 Signs of strong Ojas: